+PLANNERS

+Estate planning is not a "do-it-your-self" project.
+Competent counsel, with expertise in state law, tax planning, and estate draftsmanship, is extremely important.

-PLANNERS Estate planning is not a "do-it-your- If you have legal counsel who is competent in the field of estate planning, you are fortunate.
-Your I counsel will be the key to your est planning team.
-0 If you do not have competent legal counsel, another member of the estate planning team may be able to direct you to an individual who is experienced in this specialized field.
+If you have legal counsel who is competent in the field of estate planning, you are fortunate.
+Your legal counsel will be the key to your estate planning team.

-self" project.
-Competent counsel, expertise in state law, tax planning estate draftsmanship, is extremely important. , and Other members of the team will b your accountant, life underwriter, investment adviser, and bank trust officer.
+Other members of the team will be your accountant, life underwriter, investment adviser, and bank trust officer.

+If you do not have competent legal counsel, another member of the estate planning team may be able to direct you to an individual who is experienced in this specialized field.

 Most communities also have a lawyer referral service, which can refer you to two or three attorneys who are competent in this field.

-Name Address 55
+Attorney Name Address

-Attorney
+•

 Accountant

 Life Underwriter

 Investment Adviser